vidhan13j07/Role-Based-Auth-System/readme.rst

 ``get_user_role(role)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Returns all users assigned to the role.
+Returns a *set* of users assigned to the role.

 -  ``role``: Role of which users assigned are to be returned